donkeyrat/Holiday/README.md

  - Fixed the S'more Knight's secret unlock name not having an apostrophe.
  - Fixed all secret unlock icons to be unstretched.

+### 2.0.2

+ - Added a passive bounce to the Nutcracker's jaw.
+ - Fixed many custom behaviors not functioning properly.
+ - Fixed the Jolly-Bot's train projectile acting weirdly.

 ## Credits

 This mod is made by Team Grad, a mod team that aims to improve the game by adding new units, features, and more!